dmind-gmbh/extension-cookieman/Documentation/Developer/Index.rst

    Returns all groups keys the user has consented to.

-cookieman.hasConsented(selection)
+cookieman.hasConsented(groupKey)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :aspect:`Data type`
    boolean

 :aspect:`Description`
-   Returns `true` if the user has consented to the given selection, else false.
+   Returns `true` if the user has consented to the given group (e.g. 'marketing'), else false.

-   A selection is any name of a checkbox in the popup, e.g. 'marketing'.

 cookieman.hasConsentedTrackingObject(trackingObjectKey)